-This idea of any non-zero level of (a long list of) drugs being equated with driving impaired has always worried me; this recent CoA ruling affirms that this is proper.
+This idea of any non-zero level of (a long list of) drugs, or their metabolites, being equated with driving impaired has always worried me; this recent CoA ruling affirms that this is proper.
 So, nothing to do with this case, i’m wondering if a decongestant, pseudophedrine (commonly found in many cold medicines) cause dui per 28-1381(A)3??? why or why not.
 I am chemistry challenged.

 There are three ways to run afoul of Arizona’s DUI statue.
 The most common would be #2, BAC > .08 (referred to as drunk per se), typically anymore it is via blood evidence; another way is #1 being “under the influence… if … impaired to the slightest degree”, typically via field sobriety tests.
 The third way, and the one at issue here is #3, “While there is any drug … or its metabolite in the person’s body”.

 28-1381.
 Driving or actual physical control while under the influence; trial by jury; presumptions; admissible evidence; sentencing; classification